Meet your match – the season of sensational seafood and great wine is upon us!

 Barramundi is one of the most popular catches for recreational fishers and is renowned for its generous size, as well as its buttery, clean white flesh.
 Pair this incredible fresh barramundi with a creamy garlic lemon butter sauce.
 Saute minced garlic in a small saucepan with butter until fragrant and golden, stir in lemon juice and dried basil, add salt to taste and remove from the heat.
 Serve with a fried or steamed whole barramundi to truly wow your dinner party.

 Pairing wine with fish and seafood doesn’t need to be complicated.
-And this is why the Brand & Sons Coonawarra Bandits Riesling is perfect thanks to its dry and acidic texture that is bursting with citrus.
-Expect some lemon blossom and a floral lift, both which afford the buttery garlic notes of your barramundi to blend harmoniously.
+And this is why the Heggies Vineyard Eden Valley Riesling is perfect thanks to its palate of refreshing fruit flavours including citrus curd, fresh lemon and lime zest.
+Pale straw in colour, drinkers can expect hints of geen apple, citrus blossom, sherbet and pink grapefruit that harmoniously blends in well with the garlic butter notes of the barramundi.
 Whether your barramundi is fried or steamed, the sauce heroes the wine, helping the dry and fruity notes bloom through with each mouthful.

 Mussels Wine Pairing